textX/Arpeggio/docs/tutorials/csv.md

 ## The parser

 Let's instantiate parser.
-In order to catch newlines in `csvfile` rule we must disable newlines as whitespace so that Arpeggio does not skip over them.
+In order to catch newlines in `csvfile` rule we must tell Arpeggio not to treat newlines as whitespace, i.e. not to skip over them.
 Thus, we will be able to handle them explicitly as we do in csvfile rule.
 To do so we will use `ws` parameter in parser construction to redefine what is considered as whitespace.
 You can find more information [here](../configuration.md#white-space-handling).

+After the grammar in `csv.py` instantiate the parser:

     parser = ParserPython(csvfile, ws='\t ')

-So, whitespace will be a tab char or space.
+So, whitespace will be a tab char or a space.
 Newline will be treated as regular character.
 We give grammar root rule to the `ParserPython`.
 In this example it is `csvfile` function.